ehsanul/ehsanul.com/content/blog/brick.md

 For the last few years, I've been obsessed with Rocket League, a physics-based game where rocket-powered cars play soccer.
 Being physics-based means that this game has an immensely high skill ceiling, not unlike sports in the physical
-world: there is no such thing as auto-aim in this game.
+world: there is no such thing as auto-aim.

 The interaction between players and the game physics allows for amazing plays:

     TODO: gif

-Or absolutely terrible plays, if you're more like the average player:
+Or positively terrible plays, if you're more like the average player:

     TODO: gif

 Given the difficulty of the game, the built-in AI isn't very good.
-Most players can surpass it within weeks of playing, and must turn to playing against other humans online for more of a challenge.
+Most players can surpass it within a few weeks of playing and must turn to online matches against other humans for an actual challenge.

 I've always wondered how one might build a better bot for Rocket League.

-So when I discovered [RLBot](https://rlbot.org/), a framework and community dedicated to making bots for Rocket League, I was thrilled!
+So when I discovered [RLBot](https://rlbot.org/), a framework and community dedicated to making bots for Rocket League, I was thrilled.
 Finally, an interesting side project!

 ## The Goal

 Playing Rocket League well is a high bar.
-It involves predicting the motion of the ball and other players, planning your moves and executing them, positioning, strategizing and more.
-Rather than attempt to meet that high bar, for now I'll settle for a much more modest achievement: scoring a goal.
-More specifically, I would like to be able to hit the ball into the goal, regardless of the starting state of the car or ball.
+It involves predicting the motion of the ball and other players, planning your moves and executing them, positioning, strategizing, and more.
+Rather than attempt to meet that high bar, for now, I'll settle for a much more modest achievement: scoring a goal.
+More specifically, I would like to build a bot that can hit the ball towards the net, regardless of the ball or car's starting state.

-Solving this for certain positions does seem quite trivial.
+Solving this for certain starting states does seem relatively trivial.
 For example, if the car is facing the ball and the ball is between the car and the goal already, the car may just need to make a slight turn before driving straight at the ball.

+    TODO: gif ???

 But solving this in the general case is more challenging.
-Consider this case, where one is pointing away from the ball, and ball is soaring high up in the air:
+Consider this case, where the ball is soaring through the air while the car is initially facing the wrong way:

     TODO: gif

-Scoring in this case requires a complex string of maneuvers:
+Scoring in this situation requires a complex string of maneuvers:

 1. Left turn on the ground
 2. Driving straight up the wall
 3. Jumping off at the appropriate moment
 4. Flipping for additional horizontal velocity in the air
-5. Boosting for more height and speed, while angling the car for correct positioning
+5. Boosting for more height and speed while angling the car for correct positioning

-And there are a variety of other situations requiring their own unique set of moves in order to efficiently hit the ball in the desired direction.
+Other situations require their own unique set of moves to hit the ball in the desired direction efficiently.
 But given an arbitrary scenario, where the car and ball may be anywhere on the field and going at any speed, how can we figure out the right set of moves that will accomplish our goal?

 ## You Can Turn Anything Into A Graph

 Rocket League's phsyics update at 120fps, and thus player inputs are also sampled at 120fps.
 Therefore, you could imagine that players are making 120 decisions per second and providing an appropriate input at each point.
-The discrete steps could be made coarser, as needed for practicality, but we still end up with a long string of decisions, which result in a string of car moves,and thus car states, that hopefully cause a goal to be scored.
+The discrete step. could be made coarser, as needed for practicality, but we still end up with a long string of decisions, which result in a string of car moves,and thus car states, that hopefully cause a goal to be scored.